Ahazii/MAMRenewARR/ENHANCEMENT_IDEAS.md

 - Use Status area at bottom of the screen for something?
 - Add qBittorrent directory config setting
 - Can we make it work with other versions of qbittorrent?
-- Log Handling: Log Colour Coding by severity, Log Clear, log filter, log search
+- ~~Log Handling: Log Colour Coding by severity, Log Clear, log filter, log search~~ ✅ DONE (all features implemented)
 - Move basic mode timer settings to basic mode (keep config screen for just credentials/IPs)
 - Progress of currently running task does not display if you navigate away from that page and back (known limitation - progress is in-memory only)
+- Title Bar is not changing with light/dark theme.
+-